By Ben Everson

 Destroy America by making church about convenience.

 Two ships sit in the harbor.
-One’s a cruise ship: pools, buffets, entertainment, soft towels.
-The other’s a battleship: drills, steel, radar, weapons.
-One is for luxury.
-The other is for war.
-Now imagine sending the cruise ship into combat and wondering why it sinks.
+One is a cruise ship: pools, buffets, soft towels.
+The other is a battleship: steel, radar, weapons.
+One is built for luxury.
+The other for war.
+Send the cruise ship into combat and don't be surprised when it sinks.

-When churches are built for comfort instead of conflict, we are the same thing.
-We weren’t saved to relax.
+When churches are built for comfort instead of conflict, we are that cruise ship.
+We weren't saved to relax.
 We were saved to fight.
-But we traded the mission for convenience, and America is going under while we’re still at the buffet line.
+But we traded the mission for convenience, and America is going under while we're still at the buffet line.

 4. Tear Down Leaders Instead of Building Up the Body